ibm-cloud-docs/vpc/vpc-responsibilities.md

 | Task | {{site.data.keyword.IBM_notm}} Responsibilities | Your Responsibilities |
 |----------|-----------------------|-----------------------|
 | Load balancer and VPN disaster recovery | IBM Cloud Load Balancer and {{site.data.keyword.vpn_vpc_short}} have off-site storage and replication of configuration data in an out-of-region disaster recovery node with daily backups.
 This data is fully managed by IBM Cloud and no customer input is required to ensure service recovery, although there can be up to a 24-hour loss of configuration data.| The Customer sets up their backup and recovery strategies for workload data. |
-{: caption="Table 6.
-Responsibilities for disaster recovery" caption-side="bottom"}
+{: caption="Responsibilities for disaster recovery" caption-side="bottom"}